Andrew Jackson: Legacy

 In the 1920s, Jackson's rise to power became associated with the idea of the "common man".
 This idea defined the age as a populist rejection of social elites and a vindication of every person's value independent of class and status.
 Jackson was seen as its personification, an individual free of societal constraints who can achieve great things.
-In 1945, Arthur M. Schlesinger Jr.'s influential Age of Jackson redefined Jackson's legacy through the lens of Franklin D. Roosevelt's New Deal, describing the common man as a member of the working class struggling against exploitation by business concerns.
+In 1945, Arthur M. Schlesinger Jr.'s influential The Age of Jackson redefined Jackson's legacy through the lens of Franklin D. Roosevelt's New Deal, describing the common man as a member of the working class struggling against exploitation by business concerns.